 In return, we offer to our Sixth Formers the assurance of individual attention from informed and concerned adults, together with the firm guidance which is appropriate for an institution which sees itself still being – to a degree – in loco parentis.
 The possibility of lonely anonymity does not exist in our Sixth Form.

-Sixth Form Study Programme for 2016:
+Sixth Form Study Programme:

 These are two-year courses with most work assessed at the end of the second year.
 They are demanding but highly valued qualifications, well understood by employers and all higher education institutions.
 An A*, A or B grade (Grades 6-9) at GCSE in a subject is an indicator of likely success at A level, but A Levels can differ in both method of study and form of examination.
 Indeed, some A Levels are more traditional and harder than others.
 NTS staff are well placed to advise pupils.

 We offer a broad programme of A-Level subjects or Level 3 equivalents, but this may be subject to change:

 Art & Design, Biology, Business Studies, Chemistry, Computer Science, English Language, English Literature, French, Further Mathematics, Geography, History, Mathematics, Music, Physical Education, Physics, Psychology, Religious Studies, Sociology, Spanish.